dive-into-machine-learning/python-tips/README.md

 #### Map/Reduce and beyond (Functional Reactive Programming)

 Or maybe not worker-and-queue.
 I've maintained some pretty iffy worker-and-queue systems.
 These days I reach for [Apache Spark](http://spark.apache.org) instead.
-Batch and stream processing.
+Batch and stream processing, in a portable fashion, with a very declarative and maintainable API (thanks to [Functional Reactive Programming](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)).